CartoDB/carto-selfhosted-helm/customizations/README.md

 In order to use AWS S3 custom buckets you need to:

 1. Create the buckets.
-If you enable `Block public access`, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.
+If you enable `Block public access` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.

 2. Create an IAM user and generate a programmatic key id and secret.